How to Get into Rehab with No Money

 How to Get into Rehab with No Money and No Insurance

-Individual states set up and run their own rehab centers through various levels of government funding, as well as other funding sources, in order to provide low or no cost treatment to state residents struggling with addiction.
+Individual states set up and run their own rehab centers through various levels of government funding, as well as other funding sources, to provide low or no cost treatment to state residents struggling with addiction.
 They usually have specific requirements you must show for admission, such as:

 • Presented information about the severity of addiction and substance abuse history